Conditions générales de vente

 8.1 If the Supplier is in delay with meeting the time limit under Art.
 5 Par.
 5.3, and/or that under Art.
 6 Par.
 6.5 of the GTCs, STC shall become entitled to a contractual penalty equivalent to 0.05 % of the price of the non-supplied or claimed supplies for each begun day of the delay.

 8.2 If STC is in delay with paying the price, the Supplier shall become entitled to interest on late payment equivalent to 0.05 % of owed amount for each begun day of the default.

 8.3 If the Supplier sets off, assigns or pledges its receivables from STC resulting from an order in contradiction with the provisions of the GTCs, the Supplier shall pay a contractual penalty to STC equivalent to 10 % of the value of the receivables that have thus been set off, assigned or pledged.

-8.4 Payment of the contractual penalty referred to under Par.
+8.5 Payment of the contractual penalty referred to under Par.
 8.1 does not relieve the Supplier from its obligations to meet the order.
 The contractual penalty negotiated under Par.
-8.1 and Par.
-8.3 is without prejudice to STC’s claim to compensation of any harm caused regardless of the negotiated amount of the contractual penalty.
+8.1, Par.
+8.3 or Par.
+8.4 is without prejudice to STC’s claim to compensation of any harm caused regardless of the negotiated amount of the contractual penalty.

-8.5 The contractual penalty under Par.
-8.1 and 8.3 is due within 30 (thirty) days of delivery of STC’s invoice to the Supplier for the payment of the contractual penalty.
+8.6 The contractual penalty under Par.
+8.1, Par.
+8.3 or Par.
+8.4 is due within 30 (thirty) days of delivery of STC’s invoice to the Supplier for the payment of the contractual penalty.

 9. WITHDRAWAL FROM THE CONTRACT

 9.1 STC may withdraw from the contract if:

 a) the price of the supplies increases before they are delivered or handed to STC;

 b) the Supplier has breached the obligations laid down under Art.
 6, and/or

 c) the Supplier’s delay with any deliveries is longer than 14 (fourteen) calendar days after the set delivery deadline; and/or

-d) in the event any other reason stipulated in the applicable legal regulations or in this GTCs applies.
+d) in the event any other reason stipulated in the applicable legal regulations or in this GTCs applies; and/or

 9.2.
 The contract shall terminate by withdrawal on the day on which the written notice of withdrawal is delivered to the Supplier, with termination taking effect on the date of delivery of the notice of withdrawal.